Madagascar Wedding Traditions

 Southern Wedding Traditions (Bara, Antandroy, Mahafaly)

-Southern Madagascar wedding traditions among Bara, Antandroy, and Mahafaly peoples represent 15% of the population and maintain the strongest pre-colonial practices, requiring extensive lineage investigations, cattle sacrifices worth $500-2,000, and ceremonies emphasizing clan connections over individual unions.
+Southern Madagascar wedding traditions among Bara, Antandroy, and Mahafaly peoples represent approximately 15% of the population and maintain the strongest pre-colonial practices, requiring extensive lineage investigations, cattle sacrifices worth $500-2,000, and ceremonies emphasizing clan connections over individual unions.

 Southern tradition requirements: